-- You have the right to be represented by a California work injury attorney throughout the process.
+- You have the right to be represented by a California work injury attorney throughout the injury claim process.

 While understanding your right to take certain actions as an employee, it is also important to avoid some of the pitfalls and mistakes during the process.
-For instance, if you have been injured on the job and your employer urges you to get your own health insurance company to pay for your medical expenses, you have the right to say "no" to such a request.
+For instance, if you have been injured at work and your employer urges you to get your own health insurance company to pay for your medical expenses instead of their workers' compensation insurance, you have the right to say "no" to such a request.
 If your employer offers you an incentive in order to convince you not to file a workers' compensation claim, that is outright illegal.
 You have a right to refuse such incentives.

-California laws state that you have the right to pursue a workers' compensation claim or a third-party lawsuit without fear of retaliation or harassment from your employer.
-However, if your employer makes it difficult for you to exercise your rights freely, they could face penalties for stifling your rights.
-It is absolutely illegal for your employer to harass you at work or retaliate by making you take a pay cut, demoting you or other adversarial actions simply because you sought compensation for your work-related injury.
+California laws state that you have the right to pursue a workers' compensation claim or a third-party lawsuit against another insurance company without fear of retaliation or harassment from your employer.
+If your employer makes it difficult for you to exercise your rights freely, they could face penalties for stifling your rights.
+It is illegal for your employer to harass you at work or retaliate by making you take a pay cut, demoting you or other adversarial actions simply because you seek compensation for your work-related injury.

 What Are My Rights Against Entities Other Than My Employer?

 There are times when your on-the-job injury could have been caused by negligence on the part of a third party.
-Depending on the circumstances of your case, you may be able to hold these third parties financially responsible for the injuries and damages you have sustained.
+Depending on the circumstances of your case, you may be able to hold a third-party insurance company financially responsible for the injuries and damages you have sustained.
 For example, a third party could be the manufacturer or designer of a faulty piece of equipment that injured you.

-Such lawsuits also allow workers who are severely injured to seek compensation for lost future income, something workers' compensation does not allow.
+Such lawsuits also allow those who are severely injured on the job to seek compensation for lost future income, something workers' compensation does not allow.
 This is particularly important in cases where workers suffer injuries so severe that they are unable to return to work or in cases where workers end up suffering fatal injuries.

 Third party lawsuits are worth a lot more than workers' compensation claims.
 Often, workers' compensation benefits in California are woefully inadequate when it comes to covering all losses and truly compensating people who have lost their livelihoods or those families that have lost a loved one who was likely a primary wage earner or sole breadwinner.

-Families that have lost loved one in a work-related accident could file a wrongful death lawsuit against the responsible parties.
+Families that have lost loved one in a work-related accident could file a wrongful death lawsuit against the responsible parties' insurance company.
 The damages available by filing a wrongful death lawsuit against at-fault parties include medical expenses, funeral costs, lost future income, loss of benefits (pension, retirement, health insurance, etc.) and loss of love, care, companionship and support.

-If you have been injured on the job, it is important to understand that you have options other than just filing a workers' compensation claim.
-The experienced Los Angeles work injury attorneys at Greenberg & Ruby LLP have a long and successful track record of helping injured clients and their families secure fair and full compensation for their injuries and losses.
-We understand the physical, emotional and financial stress our injured clients endure in the aftermath of a trenching accident or any workplace accident.
-Call us today at (323) 782-0535 for a free consultation and comprehensive case evaluation.
+If you have been injured at work, it is important to understand that you have options other than just filing a workers' compensation claim.
+The experienced Los Angeles work injury attorneys at Greenberg and Ruby have a long and successful track record of helping injured workers and their families secure fair and full compensation for their injuries and losses.
+They understand the physical, emotional and financial stress our injured clients endure in the aftermath of a trenching accident or any workplace accident.
+Call them today at (323) 782-0535 for a free consultation and comprehensive case evaluation.